-In 2011 the winery was purchased by Jean-Charles Boisset, a Frenchman who first visited Buena Vista with his family — owners of Burgundy’s Boisset Family Estates — at the age of 11.
+This historic winery is now owned by Jean-Charles Boisset, a Frenchman who first visited Buena Vista with his family — owners of Burgundy’s Boisset Family Estates — at the age of 11.

 “I fell in love with Buena Vista,” he said.
 “I always remembered this beautiful place.”

-In 2011 Boisset, a passionate lover of history, purchased Buena Vista and immediately plunged into an extensive renovation of the property’s original 1857 stone winery, a California Historic Landmark (also on the National Register of Historic Places).
+As a passionate lover of history, Boisset bought the Buena Vista in 2011.
+He then plunged into an extensive renovation of the property’s original 1857 stone winery, which is a California Historic Landmark and also on the National Register of Historic Places.

-He also undertook a complex, expensive renovation/earthquake-proofing of the 1864 stone champagne cellar, which had been off-limits for years due to dangerous structural damage.
+The renovations also included earthquake-proofing of the 1864 stone champagne cellar.
+This area had been off-limits for years due to dangerous structural damage.

-“It goes along with the history of Buena Vista,” said Joe Papendick, who designed and planted the garden.
-Papendick is head gardener at Buena Vista and also at Raymond Vineyards, another Boisset-owned property.
+“It goes along with the history of Buena Vista,” said Joe Papendick, head gardener at Buena Vista and also at Raymond Vineyards, another Boisset-owned property.